chvolow24/jackdaw/README.md

 `make clean` cleans all of Jackdaw's build objects, but leaves the dependencies in place.

-`make cleanall` cleans all of the dependency build objects.
+`make cleanall` cleans all of the dependency build objects as well.

 `make debug` builds a debug version of Jackdaw.

-Currently, the `jackdaw` binary will not run correctly if moved, because it retrieves files relative to the source directory.
+PortMidi uses CMake for its build process, and SDL and SDL_ttf use GNU Autotools, so both are required for `make` to execute successfully.
+For its part, Jackdaw just uses GNU Make.

 ## Keyboard command shorthand

-Although the mouse can be used for almost everything, Jackdaw is fundamentally a keyboard-driven application.
+Although the mouse can be used for almost everything, Jackdaw is built around keyboard commands.
 Here are some examples of keyboard commands you'll see written in the application and in this documentation:

 <kbd>n</kbd>......................................press the 'n' key<br>
 <kbd>p</kbd>......................................press the 'p' key<br>